Successful Aging: Add Life to Your Years

 A variety of foods, including chocolate, can boost our health.
 Infusing some heart-smart foods into our daily diets is wise because it’s one of the most controllable factors that plays a role in heart health.
-Nutritionist Sarah Guilbert shares tips on making your heart-smart diet a fun and tasty task.
+Check out these tips for making your heart-smart diet a fun and tasty task.

 For years we’ve been told to watch our cholesterol levels.
 If your numbers were too high, your doctor likely prescribed medications, known as statins, to lower that cholesterol level and, along with it, reduce your risk of a heart attack or stroke.
 Cardiologist Dr. John Bisognano explains new guidelines, recommending that doctors consider patients’ risk factors for cardiovascular disease, rather than focusing on the numbers.